Haeven/Haeven/README.md

 ### 👋

 My name is Haeven 😄
-I like solving problems using code.
+and I like solving problems using code.

 <!--
 **Haeven/Haeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.